 Yvonne Ho's practice focuses on appeals and original proceedings in Texas and federal appellate courts.
-Yvonne has been recognized by Thomson Reuters as a Texas Super Lawyer in civil appellate law (2013-2018) and received the Rising Star Award from the University of Houston Law Alumni Association in 2014.
+Yvonne has been recognized by Chambers USA for appellate litigation in Texas (2020-2021) and received the Rising Star Award from the University of Houston Law Alumni Association (2014).
 She is also a frequent author and speaker on appellate issues, and previously served as a law clerk to the Honorable Ewing Werlein, Jr., in the United States District Court for the Southern District of Texas, and the Honorable Thomas M. Reavley, in the United States Court of Appeals for the Fifth Circuit.

 In addition to handling appeals, Yvonne represents clients in ongoing, high-stakes litigation matters, by assisting trial counsel with formulating legal and evidentiary strategies for winning cases at the trial court level.
 A key part of her practice involves writing dispositive motions, preparing jury charges and preserving error at trial.